-- We have added a silent refresh to the Connections experience to keep your session active while you're on the UI and to keep you working without interruptions.
+- We've added a silent refresh to the Connections experience to keep your session active while you're on the UI and to keep you working without interruptions.

 - Real time data sync will now continue to retry if an "Out of Memory Exception" is thrown, avoiding unnecessary downtime.

-- Prior to this release, the Files API could only handle files up to 100mb.
-We have now upped the maximum default file size to 1GB and have added a configurable property to allow you to set your own upload size should you wish.
+- Before this release, the Files API could only handle files up to 100mb.
+We've now upped the maximum default file size to 1GB and have added a configurable property to allow you to set your own upload size.

 - In an IIS deployment, you can find the value in your Cinchy > appsettings.json

 “MaxRequestBodySize”: 1073741824 // 1g